Events Centre Information Library

 The City is completing work associated with Phase 3.
 For more information on what this includes, please see our project timeline.

-To learn more about this proposed project, join us at one of our upcoming open house events:
+To speak with City staff and learn more about this proposed project, join us at one of our upcoming open house events:

 - Thursday, February 9, 6:00 pm to 8:00 pm – Dodd Narrows Room, Vancouver Island Conference Centre